 The same goes for the plastic toothpaste tubes, mouthwashes usually come in plastic bottles (there are some contained in glass) and even dental floss is often made of plastic (nylon) and comes in plastic casing.
 But there are plastic-free alternatives to all of these.
-Toothpaste in glass jars or recycled cardboard tubes; toothpaste tablets in paper bags or tins; mouthwash in glass bottles or tablet form; and dental floss in a refillable glass tube that's made from sustainable bamboo fibre, PLA (plant based bioplastic) or responsibly sourced silk.
+Toothpaste in glass jars or recycled cardboard tubes; toothpaste tablets in paper bags or tins; mouthwash in aluminium bottles or tablet form; and dental floss in a refillable glass tube that's made from sustainable bamboo fibre, PLA (plant based bioplastic) or responsibly sourced silk.

 Those pesky little plastic sticks get washed up on beaches by the thousands.
 In fact, 27 per 100m of beach were found, on average, on beach clean-ups according to the Marine Conservation Society.

 Switch to paper or bamboo - so simple and so much choice in supermarkets, chemists and online now.

 There are lots of fabulous natural deodorants in tins or cardboard tubes available nowadays, in a range of wonderful scents or fragrance free.
 Another brilliantly simple plastic free swap!

 Disposable plastic razors are big business and are a prime example of unnecessary single-use plastic.
 The old fashioned safety razor actually gives you a closer, cleaner shave and replacement blades are almost always cheaper than the disposables you find on the high street.

 Additional positives - they are unisex and look stunning, made from sleek stainless steel.
 Don’t forget your solid shaving soap before you reach for that shaving foam aerosol, and vegan shaving brush for the ultimate lather.